 3. The most beautiful landscapes are in Bolivia.

-Crossing the Atacama desert, with turquoise lakes and pink flamingoes and a backdrop of the multi-coloured Andes Mountains; amazing green, blue and orange layered rock.
+Crossing the Atacama desert, with turquoise lakes and pink flamingoes and a backdrop of the multi-colored Andes Mountains – amazing green, blue and orange layered rock.
 Such a contrast to the blinding, reflective whiteness of the Uyuri Salt desert that awaited us at the end of our journey.
 This 2 day journey will be forever in my fondest memories.
-NB.
-Norway comes a close second.

 4. The easiest country to travel around is Vietnam.

 With its tourist bus tickets allowing you to choose your itinerary in advance and then move on at your desired pace, Vietnam is very easy to travel in.
 When you’re ready to move on, simply signal to your hotel and be at the hotel entrance at the specified time the next morning for the next leg of your journey.
 As you get dropped off at the next hotel of your choice, this system avoids you landing at an out of town bus or train station at all hours of the night (where you don’t speak the language and inevitably don’t have change in the correct currency) and struggling to orient yourself and find a way to reach civilization and a suitable place to stay.

 5. The most challenging country to travel in is The People’s Republic of China.